Read Time: 2 minutes | Best for: All Levels of Hikers

-Is a piece of land that provides users with the ability to see the night celestial sky with limited to no IMPACT from light pollution. however for a more furbished definition, the folks at international dark sky association will tell you, “ is a land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment.
+The IntroA Dark Sky Park is a piece of land that provides users with the ability to see the night celestial sky with limited to no IMPACT from light pollution. however for a more furbished definition, the folks at international dark sky association will tell you, “ is a land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment.
 The land may be publicly owned, or privately owned provided that the landowner(s) consent to the right of permanent, ongoing public access to specific areas included in the IDA designation.”

-How does an area get dark sky CERTIFIED?
+How does an area get dark sky certified?

 Why are Dark Sky Parks important?